 Add garlic and cook for a further 1 min.

 Add stock and 100ml of the honey stir and cook for another minute.

 Mix sauce ingredients together.
-Put Beef in large pan and pour on sauce and stock.
-Cover meat with baking paper and two layers of foil ..put in oven on middle shelf and cook for 2 and half hours.
+Put Beef in a large pan and pour on sauce and stock.
+Cover meat with baking paper and two layers of foil ..put in the oven on the middle shelf and cook for 2 and half hours.
 Remove from oven, baste meat well, reseal and cook for a further 2 and a half hours or until meat tender.